-Two ore more boards of revision 02 can be stacked for projects that require more then one FPGA.
+Two or more boards of revision 4.0 can be stacked for projects that require more than one FPGA.
 In the JTAG chain the bottom board appears first.
 The pins RL1 and RL2 are crossed between top or bottom connectors so are pins LR1 and LR2.
-This can be used by the FPGA to detect if it is on the top or bottom board if one of these pins are connected to different values by the base boards.
+This can be used by the FPGA to detect if it is on the top or bottom board that one of these pins are connected to different values by the base boards.

-Alternatively an FPGA can use this to select between a devices on the base board and the other FPGA when communicating with shared pins.
+Alternatively an FPGA can use this to select between a device on the base board and the other FPGA when communicating with shared pins.